ulpa11/ulpa11/README.md

-- 👋 Hi, I’m @ulpa11
+- 👋 Hi, I’m Ashutosh Raghuwanshi student of Medi-Caps University
-- 👀 I’m interested in python
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Django Projects
 - 📫 How to reach me ashutoshraghuwanshi28@gmail.com

 <!---